Sil-Per/silvia-site/content/research.md

 In this study, we look into key forces that shape the joint decision of workers on where to live and where to work.
 We focus on the context of cross-border work in Luxembourg or France, using detailed data on French-Born individuals from Grand-Est. We investigate and simulate how economic shocks, especially from the labor and housing markets, influence these decisions at different education levels.

-## Working papers
-### Migrants’ crisis in the local news: evidence from the French-Italian border.
-* (Job market paper, conditionally accepted at __Journal of Urban Economics__)  Peracchi, Silvia, The Migration Crisis in the Local News: Evidence from the French-Italian Border CESifo Working Paper No. 10070, Available at SSRN: https://ssrn.com/abstract=4273444 or [here](http://dx.doi.org/10.2139/ssrn.4273444).

-This paper investigates the impact of local exposure to migration crisis events on the local news market.
-Exploiting a local setting, this study explores a policy dating June 2015, whereby French authorities introduced militarized controls at the Italian frontier.
-This resulted into a consistent push-back of the irregular crossings of migrants and asylum seekers to the Italian land.
-Combining text-analysis tools with a quasi-experimental setting, this study documents that the presence of migrants in the Italian border area was mediatically important.
-Yet, media slant towards anti-immigrant discourse is found to rise relatively more in the areas least directly involved by the border controls.
-This bias-effect is found to be driven by a demand-push for ideology in the news.
-Finally, slant and voting preferences share the same broad direction, and a similar pattern is also reflected in hate-crime records.

 ### International drivers of immigration policies.
 * With Dr. Melissa Tornari.
 Stage of the paper: draft available on demand.